NEW JERSEY CANNABIS PROGRAM

 Vertically Integrated Permit: The permit is issued by the Department, which allows for a cultivation endorsement, a manufacturing endorsement, and a dispensary endorsement.

 New Jersey Recreational Marijuana Business License: There will be a to-be-determined number of recreational marijuana business licenses available in New Jersey.
-While there is mention of marijuana businesses in the proposed amendment, there aren’t any specifics, it calls for the state’s Cannabis Regulatory Committee (CRC), to establish and oversee the recreational program’s rules and regulations.
+While there is mention of marijuana businesses in the amendment, there aren’t any specifics, it calls for the state’s Cannabis Regulatory Committee (CRC), to establish and oversee the recreational program’s rules and regulations.
 Limitations (if any) and details for marijuana business licenses will likely unfold in the rule-making process.